 2. Create a budget in advance of each month

-Creating a budget in advance of each month means you kick off the next month with a plan and you aren't scrambling trying to figure out what to do.
+Creating a budget in advance of each month means you kick off the next month with a plan, and you aren’t scrambling to figure out what to do.
 After all, new month new goals, right?

 Plan to create your budget a few days before the month starts.
-This way you have time to lay things out and figure out what your finances will look like in the upcoming month.
+You’ll have time to lay things out and figure out what your finances will look like in the upcoming month.

-Once you get in the habit of creating a budget, it will get easier and easier every month.
-You will even be able to plan out your budget for several months at a time.
+Once you get in the habit of creating a budget, you will even be able to plan out your budget for several months at a time.

 3. Don’t assume every month will be the same

 Every single month should be planned for separately.
-No two months will be exactly the same financially, and so you want to prepare in advance for things like one-time bills or expenses, travel plans, events, etc. This is why it's really important to create a budget specific to each new month.
+No two months will be exactly the same financially, so you want to prepare in advance for things like one-time bills or expenses, travel plans, events, etc. So, creating a new budget specific for each month is essential.

-Similarly, budgeting for life-changing events also requires some extra attention.
+Similarly, budgeting for life-changing events requires extra attention and a budget review.
 Whether it’s a new baby or you’ve paid off debt, sometimes you need to take a hard look at your monthly budget and accommodate those changes as needed.

-4. Base your budget on your projected income for that month
+4. Create your budget based on your projected income for that month

-If you get paid once a month, twice a month, or every two weeks, base your budget on that projected income so you know exactly how much you have to budget.
+If you get paid one time a month, twice a month, or every two weeks, base your budget on that projected income so you know exactly how much you have to budget.

-Keep in mind that if you get paid every two weeks there will be a month where you get three paychecks.
+Remember that if you get paid every two weeks, there will be a month when you get three paychecks.
 So plan accordingly.

 5. Pay your expenses before splurging